-“School’s Out for summer” is a modern state of mind for many children, teenagers, college students and sometimes even parents.
+“School’s Out for Summer” is a modern state of mind for many children, teenagers, college students and sometimes even parents.
 However, summer, although can be fun for many; can be a significant struggle for those who are in recovery for either a mental health disorder or an eating disorder.
 Summer comes with a change in schedule for many, and this change can potentially lead some to fall off track as summers also bring more social gatherings and get-togethers, which can be triggering for those in recovery, especially in the presence of triggering foods and alcohol.
 Statistics show that violent crimes among teenagers and young adults increase during the summer as a result of having too much free time and emergency room trauma statistics are higher compared to the rest of the year.
 Body image struggles are usually heightened during the summer, as many individuals are concerned about fitting into a bathing suit or skimpier clothes to enjoy the warmer season.
 This can result in unhealthy eating patterns, body shaming, low self-esteem, and depression.
 A summer treatment program properly equipped to help can be a life-changer.

 If you are a college student or graduate student, summer is the perfect time to enter treatment in between spring and fall semesters without falling behind in school.
 This allows you to return for the following school year with your sobriety, renewed energy, and the ability to truly focus on your studies.